 No provisions exist for a sales tax or value-added tax (VAT) at the federal level; however, sales and use taxes constitute a major revenue source for the 45 states that impose such taxes and the District of Columbia.
 Sales and use tax rates vary from state to state and generally range from 2.9% to 7.25% at the state level.
 Most states also allow a 'local option' that permits local jurisdictions, such as cities and counties, to impose an additional percentage on top of the state-level tax and to keep the related revenues.

-In general, a sales tax is a tax applied to the retail sale of tangible personal property and certain enumerated services.
+In general, a sales tax is a tax applied to the retail sale of tangible personal property and certain digital products and enumerated services.
 Although the form of the tax may vary, it is usually imposed directly upon the receipts from the retail sale of the taxable item.
 The person engaged in the business of making retail sales of the taxable item generally collects the sales tax from the purchaser and remits such amounts to the state.
 The use tax complements the sales tax and is usually assessed on purchases made out of state and brought into the jurisdiction for use, storage, or consumption.
 Typically, either a sales tax or a use tax can be assessed on a transaction, but not both.

 The states generally impose a sales tax collection and remission liability on a seller once a minimum threshold is met with respect to either the number of sales transactions into or within a state or the dollar amount of sales into or within a state.

 Liability for state and local sales taxes was governed by a physical presence nexus standard prior to the US Supreme Court's decision South Dakota v.
 Wayfair (21 June 2018).
 That decision voided the physical presence nexus standard and upheld South Dakota's statutory nexus standard of delivery into the state of more than USD 100,000 of sales or 200 or more transactions.
 Since the decision, most states that impose sales taxes have adopted similar standards.